AaronLasseigne/active_interaction/README.md

 ```

 To bring in filters from another interaction, use `.import_filters`.
 Combined
-with inputs, delegating to another interaction is a piece of cake.
+with `inputs`, delegating to another interaction is a piece of cake.

 ``` rb
 class AddAndDouble < ActiveInteraction::Base